Best Beaches in Nice

 Another insider tip: Beach grabs are on the rise… don’t leave your stuff unattended if you go in for a dip, and if you are sunbathing, better to use your purse for a pillow rather than have it just lying there, waiting to be plucked.
 Better yet, don’t take anything to the beach that would be a heartbreak if stolen. …But if it happens, click here for what to do.

 Because sunbathing on stones can be a challenge, private beaches are especially appealing in Nice: the comfy padded sun lounges lie high above the stones, not to mention the parasols, padded walkways, security, wifi, restaurant and bar service, toilets and changing rooms.
-And even with 15 private beaches along the miles of beautiful bay, in July and August they all book up fast, so be sure to reserve in advance during high season… if you just show up at 11:30am you will be out of luck and end up sunning on the stones.
+But even with 15 private beaches, in July and August they all book up fast, so be sure to reserve in advance during high season… if you just show up at 11:30am you will be out of luck and end up sunning on the stones.

 But comfort has a price… and a day at a private beach can really set you back, so here are a few tips to keep the tab reasonable.

 - Stash a frozen bottle of water in your beach bag.
-You are technically not allowed to bring in outside food or bevvies, but over the course of the day you will run up quite a tab anyway, so give yourself this one little break.
+You are technically not allowed to bring in outside food or bevvies, but over the course of the day you will run up quite a tab anyway, so give yourself this one little break, just be discrete.

-- Don’t forget that you can cut the price even further if you go after lunch for the half-day deal… and with the sun still out at 8pm, you’ll still have a nice long time to bake.
+- Don’t forget that you can cut the price even further if you go just for the morning (Amour Plage), or just for the afternoon (Castel, Beau Rivage) to the beaches offering a half-day deal…

 Best Beaches in Nice Full Ranking